C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Science Applications

-and the parameters of the fit and the scatter $\ave{\delta^2}^{1/2}$ is listed in \Cref{tab:my_label}.
-The dispersion predicted follows the same slope, intercept and scatter within $1.5\%$ of the actual galaxies.
-Our results show that the velocity dispersion-mass relation calibrated from the orbiting galaxies, as classified by the RF algorithm, follows the same relation as the actual orbiting galaxies in simulation.
+and the parameters of the fit are listed in \Cref{tab:my_label}.
+The scatter $\ave{\delta^2}^{1/2}$ is $\approx 0.1$ for orbiting population and $\approx0.15$ for infalling populations.
+The dispersion predicted follows the same slope, intercept, and scatter within $1.5\%$ of the actual galaxies.
+Our results show that the velocity dispersion-mass relation calibrated from the orbiting galaxies, as classified by the RF algorithm, follows the same relation as the actual orbiting galaxies in the simulation.
 The algorithm achieves this resemblance to the actual data by successfully removing the contributions from interlopers and infalling galaxies.

-\textbf{Edge Radius}: The galaxies that are orbiting the galaxies extend outside the virial radius and can reside out to $2\r200m$ \citep{Aung2021,bakels2021}.
-The projected phase space structure contains important signatures that signify the edge radius \citep{tomooka2020}, which can be used as a standard ruler for Hubble constant measurement \citep{wagoner2020}.
-The identification of edge radius requires the knowledge of the spatial extent of the orbiting galaxies.
-Our RF algorithm along with probabilistic classification reproduces the probabilistic distribution of orbiting galaxies as a function of projected radius within $<1\%$ error, and hence the edge radius can be identified as the radius where the probability drops below $1\%$.

-\textbf{Modified Gravity}: Alternative modified gravity models attempt to explain the expansion of the universe without the need of cosmological constant.
-In these models, the gravity needs to behave differently from the general relativity at a screening radius, which is usually on the order of cluster radius \citep[e.g.,][]{fr_gravity}.
-Different potentials of modified gravity models imprint different signatures on the galaxy infall kinematics around galaxy clusters \citep{lam12}.
-Effects of such modified gravity are most prominent in the velocity structures when the infall velocity is greatest \citep{adhikari2018}, and can extend into the inner region of the clusters where the infall kinematic is hard to measure as they start to mix with the orbiting population spatially \citep{zu2014}.
-Our models will allow us to probe the effects of modified gravity into the inner region as well by separating out the infall and orbiting population.

-\textbf{Galaxy Quenching}: Galaxies in the cluster environment experience tidal and ram pressure stripping, which leads to the quenching of galaxies.
-This quenching behavior only applies to the orbiting galaxies as the splashback signature is a lot weaker in the star forming blue galaxies than in the quenched red galaxies \citep{Adhikari2021}.
-However, many studies have found that the increased quenching in cluster outskirts starts well beyond the virial radius of the cluster \citep{wetzel14}.
-This likely originates from the fact that the orbiting galaxies can be found well beyond the virial radius as backsplash population \citep{Aung2021,bakels2021} and the gas shock radius inside which the hot halo resides also extends beyond the splashback radii \citep{Zinger2018,Aung2021_shock}.
-An accurate measurement of the extent of quenching due to the cluster environment and differentiating the star formation rate between the orbiting and infalling population will highlight the process of quenching further.
+We note that our algorithm works on normalized distance and velocities instead of physical units, while we want to apply the classification algorithm before the mass estimation.
+Thus, one may need some estimate of the radius and mass of the cluster, through some simple scaling relations such as cluster richness or X-ray brightness.
+Then we can apply the classification algorithm, get a dynamical mass estimate and iterate the process in order to obtain a more accurate prediction.